NFar20/shockshell_offline/README.md

   - change directories to filepath for "main.py" and "images" folder location
   - type "python main.py" into command prompt

 Controls:
   - left/right arrows move left and right
-    - +/- adjust power
+  - +/- keys adjust power
-    - up/down change angle of fire (note that controls are reversed for red player)
+  - up/down arrows change angle of fire (note that controls are reversed for red player)
   - escape exits the game